 - Upon request, Richmont will arrange for a hearing, and notify the student, reasonably in advance, of the date, place, and time of the hearing.

-- The hearing will be conducted by a hearing officer who is a disinterested party; however, the hearing officer may be an official of the Institute.
+- The hearing will be conducted by a hearing officer who is a disinterested party; however, the hearing officer may be an official of the University.
 The student shall be afforded a full and fair opportunity to present evidence relevant to the issues raised in the original request to amend the student’s education records.
 The student may be assisted by one of more individuals, including an attorney.